SimulationStorm/SimulationStorm/docs/task_list.md

 * Add ability to configure localization manager from XAML?
 * Upgrade localization module by adding ability to separately download language packs via UI?
 * Improve Excel localization helper - or create a custom one
+* Fix: a language could be unchecked in the language context menu flyout...

 ### App saves

 * Show loading splash screen when simulation save is loading
 * Add ability to delete selected range of saves
+* Store an application version in saves

 ### Tool panels